sjdv1982/seamless/sphinx/source/new-project.md

     ```
     and execute it.

-8. Open a second terminal.
-Find out the name of the Docker container where Jupyter and Seamless are running:
+8. Open a second terminal and type `seamless-jupyter-console-existing` (pressing Tab for completion is recommended).
-    ```bash
-    docker ps | grep rpbs/seamless
-    ```
-    The name is in the last field, something like `jolly_einstein` .
-Then, type
-    ```bash
-    docker exec -it --user jovyan jolly_einstein bash jupyter console --existing
     ```
     This opens a console that connects to the same kernel as the Notebook.
 From here (or, if you really want, from the Notebook) you can modify `ctx` to implement the topology.

 9. Now you must decide now much you trust the guests.

 - If you do nothing, they can only edit files.
 In the case of file-mounted code cells, this still means arbitrary execution of code.

 - To let them see any web form, you must expose the HTTP ports used by Seamless, which are by default 5138 and 5813 (this is reported in the first Jupyter Notebook output).
 In Visual Studio Code, click again on your name on the bottom and select "Share server" and enter the port number.
 Once you have shared both ports, you and any guest can see the monitoring at http://localhost:5813/status/index.html